walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 ## Receiving credentials

+When an issuer advertises `key_attestations_required`, attach an application-supplied `KeyAttestationProvider` using `wallet.attachKeyAttestationProvider(provider)` before continuing issuance.
+The provider receives the actual proof key, issuer nonce and advertised constraints.
+The wallet validates its signed answer before sending the proof.
+Reattach this runtime dependency after recreating a wallet; it is not persisted.
+Native Swift consumers configure `WalletConfiguration.keyAttestationProvider`.
+Issuer trust and evidence supporting the provider's claims remain separate requirements.

 Start an issuance session to resolve the offer and retain the exact reviewed session state while the application collects a separately delivered transaction code when the issuer requires one: